 Misconduct hearings can be held in public or private; this is determined by the Chair person in charge of the hearing.
 Details of future misconduct hearings will be published at least 5 working days before the hearing.

-A gross misconduct hearing for eight officers has been adjourned until a later date.
+A gross misconduct hearing has been adjourned for a final ruling to be made.

 Attending a public hearing

 In respect of forthcoming hearings a public notice will be accessible from this site.
 The notice provides information about the hearing including how to apply to attend.
 It also gives details of any exclusions or attendance conditions which have been set by the person who is to chair the hearing.
 It is anticipated that the following conditions will always apply.

 Venues will have limited capacity and as such entry will be on a 'first come first served basis'.

 Members of the public are required to be in possession of valid photographic identification upon arrival and produce it upon request.
 Failure to do so will lead to entry being declined.

 The use of filming, photographic or recording equipment will not permitted during the hearing, neither will be the use of other mobile devices.